stevenjlho/leetcode/solutions/207. Course Schedule/README.md

 ## Intuition

-The approach uses the concept of **Topological Sorting**, ensuring that for each course (node), all its prerequisites (incoming edges) are met before it can be "taken."
+The approach uses the concept of **Topological Sorting**, ensuring that for each course (node), all its prerequisites (incoming edges) are met before it can be "taken".

 ## Approach